 Penning-In the Hungarian Partridge

 Your average Hungarian partridge weighs about a pound.
 When compared to our average Manchurian Cross pheasant, which tips the scale around 2.8 pounds, it’s about a third of the size.
 Naturally, we scale the pens down to suit.
-Our partridge pens are 9,000 square feet (about half of a pheasant pen), and this is in part because it makes it easier to get the birds out of the pen when it’s time to ship them to you.
-We scale the bird density to their size, and in an average pen we’ll have around 900 partridges, or one for every 10 square feet.
+Our partridge pens were 9,000 square feet (about half of a pheasant pen), and this is in part because it makes it easier to get the birds out of the pen when it’s time to ship them to you.
+We scale the bird density to their size, and in an average pen we had around 900 partridges, or one for every 10 square feet.

 One last piece of advice: When the daylight hours get longer in the late winter and early spring, the birds get restless, and the females can be particularly aggressive, going after the males and picking at them.
 To prevent mortality, we segregate them by sex as the snow melts to avoid these issues.